govern0000/Class/Docue/Article/Word/a.md

 Word "end" has meaning that is one after last at sequence.

+Word "sta" has meaning that is gen of start.

 Word "first" has meaning that is start index.

 Word "last" has meaning that is end index.